Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Introduction

 \section{Introduction}

-In the late 19th century, extending his success on fluid turbulence \cite{Reynolds_1883}, Reynolds presented two important contributions to turbulent fluid mechanics \cite{Reynolds_1895, Reynolds_1903}.
-The first, {\it Reynolds decomposition}, involves the decomposition of an instantaneous flow quantity into its average and fluctuating components; e.g., the instantaneous Eulerian velocity vector $\u$ is decomposed as $\u = \bar{\u} + \u'$, where the overbar can denote a time average, or more generally a {\it Reynolds average} which satisfies a set of mathematical properties \cite{Reynolds_1895, Monin_Yaglom_1971a}.
-Its application to the Reynolds-averaged Navier-Stokes (RANS) equations reveals the significance of the mean-fluctuating (Reynolds) stresses in turbulent flow \cite{Reynolds_1895}.
-The second contribution, the {\it Reynolds transport theorem}, provides a generalized equation for transport of a conserved physical quantity by fluid flow through a stationary or moving control volume \cite{Reynolds_1903}, which reduces to the integral and differential conservation laws (such as mass, momentum and energy) of fluid mechanics.
-Reynolds' contributions have provided the foundation for present-day analyses of fluid turbulence, and for the overwhelming proportion of theoretical and numerical models used by practitioners in fluid mechanics.
+In the early 20th century, building on his successes in the analysis of fluid turbulence \cite{Reynolds_1883, Reynolds_1895}, Osborne Reynolds presented what is now called the {\it Reynolds transport theorem}, a generalized equation for the transport of a conserved quantity by fluid flow through a stationary or moving continuous control volume \cite{Reynolds_1903}.
+This reduces in particular circumstances to the integral and differential conservation laws (such as for mass, momentum and energy) of fluid mechanics.
+The Reynolds transport theorem and its subsidiary conservation equations -- with their paradigm of an Eulerian velocity field -- as well as Reynolds' insights into fluid turbulence, now provide the foundation for the overwhelming proportion of theoretical and numerical models used by practitioners in fluid mechanics.